 Our rural county is served entirely by volunteer fire departments, and a locally operated EMS station.
 The typical response time to a fire, accident, or medical call is less than five minutes.

-Law enforcement response times are on par with the ones noted above – there is virtually no violent crime in most rural areas – perhaps it is a character issue or maybe because there are multiple weapons in nearly every home by people who have trained to be excellent shots.
+Law enforcement response times are on par with the ones noted above – in most rural areas are very safe – perhaps it is a character issue or maybe because there are multiple weapons in nearly every home by people who have trained to be excellent shots.

 Children who grow up country often start learning how to safely handle a weapon and to hunt by the age of seven or nine.